Microsoft Dynamics 365 Pricing: 2026 Costs and Plans

 Sample Cost Breakdown:

-- Monthly Licensing Estimate: $6,000 - $9,000, primarily driven by the specialized Project Operations license.
+• Monthly Licensing Estimate: $6,000 to $9,000, driven mostly by the Project Operations license.

 Smart Strategies to Optimize Your D365 Spend